Variable Frequency Drive (VFD) 101: A Beginner’s Guide

 Variable Frequency Drives vs. Variable Speed Drives vs. Programmable Logic Controllers

 While variable frequency drives and variable speed drives serve similar purposes, there are key differences between the two.
 VFDs are deployed to control the speed of AC motors by varying the output frequency directed to the motor, while variable speed drives (VSDs) can dictate the speed of either AC or DC motors by varying the frequency or voltage sent to the motor.
-It’s generally accepted that VFDs are optimal for situations in which close precision is needed, and VSDs are best for applications in which broad speed adjustments are acceptable.
+VFDs are optimal for situations in which close precision is needed, and VSDs are best for applications in which broad speed adjustments are acceptable.

-Equipment That Benefits from the Use of VFDs
+Equipment That Benefits From the Use of VFDs

 Benefits of Using VFDs